 The BEST1 License Agreement, unless earlier terminated by us or Penn or UFRF, will expire upon the expiration of our obligation to pay royalties to Penn, for the benefit of Penn and UFRF, on net sales of licensed products.
 Before the effectiveness of an IND for a licensed product, we may terminate the BEST1 License Agreement with respect to such licensed product or in its entirety, at any time for any reason upon prior written notice to Penn and UFRF.
-Following the effectiveness of an IND for a licensed product, we may terminate the BEST1 License Agreement with respect to such licensed product by providing Penn prior written notice and a certification that we are ceasing all use, research and development and commercialization of such licensed product, subject to certain limited exceptions.
+Following the effectiveness of an IND for a licensed product, we may terminate the BEST1 License Agreement with respect to such licensed product, we may terminate the BEST1 License Agreement with respect to such licensed product, we may terminate the BEST1 License Agreement and commercialization of such licensed product, subject to certain limited exceptions.
 We may also terminate the BEST1 License Agreement if Penn or UFRF materially breaches the BEST1 License Agreement and does not cure such breach within a specified cure period.